Days out on Exmoor - Exmoor Ponies in the wild

 Every autumn, the herds are gathered for inspection and registration.
 Some of the colts and filly foals must find new opportunities off the moor and are available for experienced riders to buy.

-The initiative started in 2015 and the ponies have proved extremely effective at grazing alongside the wild European bison, controlling the vegetation and adapting to the Czech climate.
+The initiative started in 2015, and the ponies have proved extremely effective at grazing alongside the wild European bison.
+They help control the vegetation while adapting to the Czech climate.

 Exmoor Pony Events and Organisations

-The Exmoor Pony Centre is a small charity-run business, owned by the Moorland Mousie Trust, working to promote and protect the endangered rare-breed Exmoor pony.
+The Exmoor Pony Centre is a small charity-run business owned by the Moorland Mousie Trust.
+It works to promote and protect the endangered rare-breed Exmoor pony.

-A collaboration of Exmoor farmers and landowners with Exmoor pony herds, working together to improve breeding practices, moorland management, welfare, promotion and opportunities for the Exmoor ponies of Exmoor National Park and safeguarding the genetic integrity of the species.
+This group is a collaboration of Exmoor farmers and landowners with Exmoor pony herds.
+They work together to improve breeding practices, moorland management, welfare, promotion, and opportunities for the Exmoor ponies of Exmoor National Park.
+They also safeguard the genetic integrity of the species.

-If you’d love to get the chance to see Exmoor ponies in the wild, then book with Woodlands Holidays.
+If you’d love to see Exmoor ponies in the wild, then book with Woodlands Holidays.